solacese/swim-feed-handler/README.md

 For more information try these resources:

-- The Solace Developer Portal website at: http://dev.solace.com
+- The Solace Developer Portal website at: http://solace.dev
-- Get a better understanding of [Solace technology](http://dev.solace.com/tech/).
 - Check out the [Solace blog](http://dev.solace.com/blog/) for other interesting discussions around Solace technology
 - Ask the [Solace community.](http://dev.solace.com/community/)